-This summer, we have carried out a service in collaboration with TCK Learning Centre, a place where domestic helpers go to attend interest classes every Sunday on skills like website design, dressmaking etc. A health talk on hypertension and stroke was delivered by Dr. Terence Kwong, then BMI and blood pressure were also measured to identify those who need further medical care.
+This year, we have carried out a service in collaboration with TCK Learning Centre, a place where domestic helpers go to attend interest classes every Sunday on skills like website design, dressmaking etc. A health talk on joint pain was delivered by Dr. Terence Kwong, then BMI and blood pressure were also measured to identify those who need further medical care.

 Homeless Service Trips

 Co-launched by MO and the Salvation Army in early 2017, this project offers the opportunity to visit and provide health education with the homeless in the central Kowloon district.
-In the past year, Team A has gone on 2 homeless visits to distribute essential supplies and COVID information packs, and gained much insight on how dire the situation was for our service targets.
+In the past year, Team A has gone on 1 homeless visits to distribute essential supplies and COVID information packs, 2 health talks about skin diseases, 1 “real people library” session where we interview a homeless person and gained much insight on how dire the situation was for our service targets.
+We also invited medical students to join us in 3 kindness walk with Impact HK to distribute daily necessities to the homeless population.
 Officials had been tightening eviction measures due to complaints from nearby residents, while the temporary closure of many public bathrooms is also a concerning problem, as some homeless people have lost the place for a proper shower.

 Through this experience, participants will learn more about the living conditions of the homeless and identify and engage with their needs.
 Also, they would have the chance to develop more in-depth understanding about the homeless people as well as the related introspection.